Sreemoyee

+Sreemoyee is an Indian Bengali-language drama telivision series that aired on Star Jalsha from 10 June 2019 to 19 December 2021.
+Produced by Magic Moments Motion Pictures under Saibal Banerjee and Leena Gangopadhyay, the show starred acclaimed actress Indrani Haldar in the titular role of Sreemoyee Bose Sen.

+The story revolves around a devoted homemaker who, after discovering her husband’s infidelity, decides to rebuild her life and establish her own identity.
+Sreemoyee was praised for portraying women’s empowerment, mid-life transformation, and social issues faced by homemakers.
+It ran successfully for two-and-a-half years, completing 834 episodes, before concluding in December 2021.

 Plot

-Sreemoyee is a middle-aged housewife.
-However, on knowing that her husband Anindya cheated her, having an affair with his colleague June, initially she is heart-broken but soon she realises and sets out to create a new identity for herself while June starts creating troubles for her.
-She divorces with Anindya while he marries June.
-She is also supported by her college love, Rohit Sen. The story follows how she tackles the problems caused by June and becomes a successful businesswoman in ethnic fabric and handicrafts.
+Sreemoyee is a middle-aged housewife who works extremely hard for her family.
+Her constant emotional supports are her younger son, Dinka and her brother-in-law, Upal.
+But upon knowing that her husband, Anindya, is cheating on her by having an affair with his colleague, June, she is initially heart-broken but soon sets out to create a new identity for herself while June starts creating troubles for her.
+Sreemoyee divorces Anindya while he marries June.
+She is also supported by her college love, Rohit Sen. The story follows how Sreemoyee tackles the problems caused by June, and becomes a successful businesswoman in ethnic fabric and handicrafts.